 Did you know the area now known as Death Valley was inhabited as early as 7,000 BC?
 The area got its name when a group of European-Americans became stuck in the valley in 1849 while looking for a shortcut to the gold fields of California, even though only one of their group died there.
 The National Park was established in 1994.

-- August 25th – National Park Service’s birthday
+- August 25 – National Park Service’s Birthday (and following weekend)

 “National parks not only protect and preserve the places we most value; they also add enormous economic value to nearby communities and the entire nation.
 Visitor spending represents a $30 billion annual benefit to the national economy and supports more than 250,000 jobs,” said Jarvis.
 “Fee-free days are a great way to both thank those visitors and introduce parks to first-timers who can find a new place to call an old favorite.”